 MAESTRO probes individual layers

-The researchers investigated the electronic structure of FeSn using two complementary techniques: angle-resolved photoemission spectroscopy (ARPES) at ALS Beamline 7.0.2 (MAESTRO, a light-based surface probe), and de-Hass van Alphen (dHvA) quantum oscillations (a bulk probe that uses high magnetic fields).
+The researchers investigated the electronic structure of FeSn using two complementary techniques: angle-resolved photoemission spectroscopy (ARPES) at ALS Beamline 7.0.2 (MAESTRO, a light-based surface probe) and de Haas–van Alphen (dHvA) quantum oscillations (a bulk probe that uses high magnetic fields).
 One complexity in measuring the electronic structure of FeSn is that its surfaces expose two different layer terminations: one for the kagome layer and one for the spacer layer.
 These two domains are microscopically mixed on a cleaved surface.
 MAESTRO overcomes this by microfocusing the light beam below the size of the surface domains, measuring the electronic structure of each termination independently.

 An ideal kagome metal